Skip to main content

 JSON API

-GET /api/email/<domain>?selector=<selector> returns the same data.
+GET /api/email/<domain>?selector=<selector> returns the same data as the form.
 Example: /api/email/google.com.